Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: EPTAS for .

-To better understand the upcoming formulation, it is useful to view the instance we construct as being defined on a bipartite graph.
+To better understand the upcoming discussion, it is useful to view our linear problem as a relaxation of an edge-selection problem on a bipartite graph.
 One side of this graph has a separate vertex for each job $j \in [n]$.
-On the other side, we create a unique vertex for each type $(i,\nu)$.
-These vertices are connected by an edge \emph{if and only if} job $j$ is of type $(i,\nu)$, in which case this edge is labeled by the load vector $\ell_{ij}$.
-Recalling that $\{ {\cal T}_{(i,\nu)} \}_{ \nu \in {\cal V} }$ are pairwise-disjoint, it follows that job $j$ is connected to at most one type $(i,\nu)$ per machine.
-In terms of constraints, each job-vertex has a degree upper bound of $1$, whereas each type-vertex $(i,\nu)$ with $\nu \neq 0$ has an exact degree requirement of $\hat{k}_{(i,\nu)}$; for the remaining type-vertices $(i,0)$, we allocate the residual $k_i - \sum_{ \nu \in {\cal V} \setminus \{ 0 \} } \hat{k}_{(i,\nu)}$ units as a degree upper bound.
-Additionally, for every machine $i \in [n]$ and active dimension $d \in {\cal A}_i$, we place a lower bound of $\hat{L}_{i d}$ on the total load on machine $i$ along dimension $d$ due to jobs whose marginal load contribution is within $[0,\delta]$.
+On the other side, we create a unique vertex for each machine-class pair $(i,t)$.
+These two vertices are connected by an edge if and only if job $j$ belongs to class ${\cal J}_t$, in which case this edge is labeled by the load vector $\ell_{ij}$.
+Recalling that ${\cal J}_1, \ldots, {\cal J}_T$ partitions the overall collection of jobs based on their types, it follows that job $j$ is connected to exactly one pair $(i,t)$ for each machine $i$.

-To summarize, letting $y_{(i,\nu),j}$ be a binary variable that indicates whether we pick the edge $(j,(i,\nu))$, or equivalently, whether job $j$ is assigned to machine $i$, we obtain the following integer program, which is clearly feasible, by construction.

-As a side note, in constraint~$(S_2)$, we use ${\cal V}^{-1}_{ij}$ to denote the \emph{unique} index vector $\nu \in {\cal V}$ for which $j \in {\cal T}_{(i,\nu)}$; when no such vector exists, variables of the form $y_{(i,\cdot),j}$ clearly do not exist as well.
-Furthermore, at first glance, it makes sense to define the load constraint~$(S_5)$ for every machine-dimension pair.
-However, due to upcoming considerations related to concentration inequalities, we place this bound only for pairs with an $\hat{L}_{i d}$-value of at least $\eps$.
-In the opposite case, our analysis will show that this constraint is redundant.
+Given this graph, for every job-vertex $j \in [n]$ and pair-vertex $(i,t) \in [m] \times [T]$, we create a $[0,1]$-valued decision variable $y_{(i,t),j}$.
+Had the latter been $\{0,1\}$-valued, it could have been perceived as indicating whether we pick the edge $(j,(i,t))$ or not, which represents the decision of assigning job $j$ to machine $i$.
+Due to potentially taking values strictly between $0$ and $1$, we will interpret $y_{(i,t),j}$ as the selected fraction of $(j,(i,t))$.
+The feasibility region of our linear program will incorporate three types of constraints: \begin{itemize} \item Each job-vertex has a fractional degree of at most $1$.